Krsnapriya/Krsnapriya/README.md

 - 👋 Hi, I’m @Krsnapriya
-- 👀 I’m interested in coding interactive art, AI-driven music projects, and open-source tools for applications.
+- 👀 I’m interested in coding interactive art, AI-driven projects, and open-source tools for applications.
 - 🌱 I’m currently learning Python for generative design and diving into machine learning basics.
 - 💞️ I’m looking to collaborate on projects that blend tech with creativity—like building something which is to be created such as compiler!
 - 📫 How to reach me: Drop me a message here or find me vibing on X @quantumplatores.